Affiliate links on Android Authority may earn us a commission. Learn more.

 Should you wait for the Apple Watch X?

 To be frank, yes.
 The Apple Watch Series 9 doesn’t pack significant upgrades.
 Whether the tech isn’t quite ready, or Apple is just holding its cards for now in order to make a bigger splash with the X, it seems the Series 9 will pale in comparison to what may arrive on the X model.
 If you already own a Series 7 (on the product’s website) or Series 8 ($359 at Amazon), we recommend holding off for the X rather than upgrading to the Series 9.
-If you already own an Apple Watch Ultra ($799 at Amazon), we also wouldn’t recommend upgrading just yet until we learn more about how the X will compare to the premium lineup, especially in terms of battery life.
+If you already own an Apple Watch Ultra ($799 at Amazon) or Ultra 2 ($679 at eBay), we also wouldn’t recommend upgrading just yet until we learn more about how the X will compare to the premium lineup, especially in terms of battery life.

 Meanwhile, if you are an Android user, there is no reason to wait for an Apple Watch X. The device is extremely unlikely to break the smartwatch line’s streak of compatibility with iPhones only.
-We recommend taking a look at the Samsung Galaxy Watch 6 ($299.99 at Samsung) or waiting for the Pixel Watch 2.
-For a non-Wear OS experience with tons of in-depth fitness tracking, our top pick is the Garmin Venu 2 Plus ($449 at Amazon).
+We recommend taking a look at the Samsung Galaxy Watch 6 ($299.99 at Samsung) or the Pixel Watch 2 ($349.99 at Amazon).
+For a non-Wear OS experience with tons of in-depth fitness tracking, our top pick is the Garmin Venu 3 ($449.99 at Amazon).

 Apple Watch X: What we want to see